Kirby0Louise/TFLOPSCalc/README.md

 Added in support for Nvidia Ampere and fixed some bugs with new compilation

 v 1.3.1

 Fixed a bone-headed bug with text labeling - always be careful when copy-pasting code trying to save time!!!!

+v 1.3.2

+Fixed a boneheaded bug with Ampere and added support for Intel Alchemist